babsonnexus/stream-link-manager-for-channels/README.md

 ## Python
 | COMING SOON |

+---
 # Startup
-Since <b>Stream Link Manager for Channels</b> is designed to run as a service that you access through a webpage, it should be set up to run at startup of a system.
-There may also be reasons to start manually, like after initial installation.
+Since <b>Stream Link Manager for Channels</b> is designed to run as a service that you access through a webpage, it should be set up to launch at system startup.
+There may also be reasons to start manually, like after initial installation or an upgrade.

 ## Docker
 1. There is nothing additional to do as Docker will automatically start up.